Hanabi-Live/hanabi-live/docs/features.md

 - The leader can right-click on a card to highlight it with an arrow (to point out things to the other players).
   - Other players can create "local" arrows by `Ctrl + right-clicking`.
 These arrows won't be shown to anyone else.
 - The current leader can be seen by hovering over the "👑" icon in the bottom right-hand corner.
-- The leader role can be transferred by clicking or double-tapping the crown, or by using `/setleader [username]` in chat
+- The leader role can be transferred by clicking or double-tapping the crown, or by using `/setleader [username]` in chat.

 ### Hypotheticals